 Where are the Best Places for Snorkelling in Vanuatu?

-When it comes to snorkelling adventures, Vanuatu LINK#TT059 offers some of the most extraordinary underwater experiences you'll find, well, anywhere.
+When it comes to snorkelling, Vanuatu LINK#TT059 offers some of the most extraordinary underwater experiences you'll find, well, anywhere.

 From the coral-encrusted blue holes scattered around Tanna's reefs to exploring World War Two memorabilia beneath the waters of Santo, this island nation delivers snorkelling experiences that are as unique as they are unforgettable.